Atomic Force Microscopy, the high-precision solution

 Topography and mechanics

-BioMeca has developed an innovative approach to extract topographic data et localize area of interest with high-resolutive images.
+BioMeca has developed an innovative approach to extract topographic data and localize the area of interest with high-resolutive images.
 We obtain these images with the Contact Mode.

 Another AFM mode, named QNM (Quantitative Nanomechanical Mapping) allows us to associate topography and forces data.